 In addition, exemplar all-remote companies such as GitLab, Zapier, and Doist are proving that remote is not an obstacle in these areas by leading innovation within their respective industries.

 Simply trying to copy and paste brainstorming and creative-thinking processes from an office to a virtual work environment will yield subpar results.
 How can companies and leaders leverage the advantages of remote and hybrid setups to support innovation and creativity?
-At Workplaceless, we recommend a proven approach to effective remote work by focusing on three areas: mindset, capabilities, and infrastructure.
+At Workplaceless, we recommend a proven approach to effective remote work that applies to remote team creativity by focusing on three areas: mindset, capabilities, and infrastructure.

 Creative ideas require observation, space, and time.
 Those “ah-ha” moments take place on walks, on vacation, and in the shower for a reason; positivity, solitude, and less busy work opens up individuals to creative thought.